crowdfavorite/wp-cf-external-auth/README.txt

 	RewriteEngine On
 	RewriteMap cfeacookiecheck prg:/_path_/_to_/wp-content/mu-plugins/cf-external-auth/cfea_cookiecheck.pl
 	RewriteMap cfeacookieauth prg:/_path_/_to_/oxfordclub/wp-content/mu-plugins/cf-external-auth/cfea_cookieauth.pl

+**Application Note:** 	Apache doesn't call these files multiple times, they're unbuffered connections, persistent connections.
+Because of this any changes made to these files after they've been loaded by Apache requires Apache to be restarted.

 Some systems my need a RewriteLock file, depending upon Apache's config.
 Add one if one is not defined elsewhere in the config.
-Add this code OUTSIDE of the VirtualHost delcaration.
+Add this code OUTSIDE of the VirtualHost delcaration. *This may require contacting the web host to get the configuration updated*.

 	RewriteLock /tmp/rewrite_lock

-Restart Apache.
+Restart Apache to load the configuration.

 ### File Structure